ccmucdenver/ccm-docs/docs/alderaan.md

 This cluster is funded by [NSF grant 2019089 CC* Compute: Accelerating Science and Education by Campus and Grid Computing](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2019089)  under the [NSF CC* program](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf20507).
 The cluster will be integrated with the [Open_Science_Grid (OSG)](https://opensciencegrid.org).
 At least 20% of capacity will be contributed to the OSG as required by the program.

 ## Hardware
 * 2048 AMD EPYC 2 cores and 4TB DDR4 memory in 32 compute nodes.
 Each node has 2 32-core CPUs for a total of 64 cores, and 512GB memory.
+The compute nodes are in 8 1U rack-mount drawers, with 4 nodes in each drawer.
 * 128 AMD EPYC 2 cores, 2 NVIDIA Tesla A100 and 4TB DDR4 memory in 2 high-memory GPU nodes, each with 2TB memory, 64 cores, and one GPU.
 * Head node with 64 AMD EPYC 2 cores and 512GB memory.
 * 1PB storage (raw)